 The Biological Technician should have these skills and qualifications:

 The position is full-time, with an expected duration of one year.
-The rate of pay will depend on skills and experience.
+The rate of pay will be $23/hour.
 The position is eligible for the benefits described on the Integrated Statistics website.

 - Technical knowledge of fishery ecology and biology sufficient to understand, communicate, and carry out project goals and objectives.

 - Skill in adult and juvenile salmon and trout identification, and the use of various capture techniques including fish weirs, nets, fish traps, and electrofishing.

 - Familiarity with different marking and tagging techniques such as acoustic and radio telemetry, and Passive Integrated Transponder technologies.